2005-2011 Lotus Elise

 Replacing your factory radio

-To remove the Blaupunkt receiver, you'll need a set of DIN tools, which are included free with your Crutchfield purchase.
+To remove the Blaupunkt, you'll need a set of DIN tools, which are included with your Crutchfield purchase.
 Remove the factory faceplate and insert the DIN tools into the openings on either side of the radio.
 The tools will release the side tabs and unlock the radio.
 Pull on the tools to remove the radio.
 From there, all you need to do is disconnect the wiring harness and remove the receiver.

 These tools are designed for a wide variety of Ford/Euro DIN stereos, by the way, so don't toss them out after you use them.
 They might work nicely on some of the other cars in your collection.

 Now, you're ready to install your new stereo.
 Remove the DIN sleeve from your new receiver, slide the sleeve into the dash opening, and secure it by bending the tabs.
-Hold the receiver near the dash, connect the Crutchfield wiring adapter (free with most stereo purchases) to the vehicle's harness and plug the antenna lead into the rear of the receiver.
+Hold the receiver near the dash, connect the Crutchfield wiring adapter (available at a discount with most stereo purchases) to the vehicle's harness and plug the antenna lead into the rear of the receiver.
 Note that on the Elise, the yellow and red wires in the Crutchfield harness are reversed.
 The yellow wire supplies ignition power, and the red wire supplies constant power.

 Once everything's hooked up, slide the receiver all the way into the DIN sleeve until it clicks securely in place.